SiliconLabs/wfx-linux-driver/README.md

   this property, driver will disable most of power saving features
 - `config-file`: Use an alternative file as PDS.
 Default is `wf200.pds`.
 Only necessary for development/debug purpose.
-- `slk_key`: String representing hexdecimal value of secure link key to use (only if driver is compiled with `CONFIG_WFX_SECURE_LINK`).
+- `slk_key`: String representing hexadecimal value of secure link key to use (only if driver is compiled with `CONFIG_WFX_SECURE_LINK`).
 Must contains 64 hexadecimal digits.